U.S. court clears way for extradition to Japan of Ghosn's accused escape plotters | Law-Order

 A U.S. appeals court on Thursday declined to further delay the extradition to Japan of two men charged with helping former Nissan Motor Co Ltd Chairman Carlos Ghosn flee the country.
 The order by the 1st U.S. Circuit Court of Appeals in Boston clears the way for U.S. Army Special Forces veteran Michael Taylor and his son, Peter Taylor, to be handed over to Japan, after the U.S. State Department approved their extradition.

 Their lawyers had said that absent a stay of a prior ruling that they were seeking to appeal that allowed for their extradition, the U.S. government could turn over the Taylors to Japan as early as Friday.
 Paul Kelly, a lawyer for the Taylors, said their defense team is "currently exploring the Taylors' legal options."
-The U.S. Justice Department did not immediately comment.
+The U.S. Justice Department declined to comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)